 Below is a complete example using the HPC cluster with SLURM.
 The user initiates an interactive session with the sint command, exports a display to a desktop X client and launches the application, in this case CASA.
 The application is controlled via both the cluster’s Linux command prompt (black background) and the exported GUI windows which are X windows running on the user’s desktop and can be controlled via the mouse.

-Once again you are reminded to set up the X0.hosts config file on your computer for security reasons.
+Once again you are reminded to set up the X0.hosts config file on your computer for security reasons and not to run Xming with No Access Control ticked.
 Create a X0.hosts file in the following format:

 localhost srvcnthpc001.uct.ac.za srvcntmon001.uct.ac.za srvcnthpc100.uct.ac.za srvcnthpc101.uct.ac.za srvcnthpc102.uct.ac.za srvcnthpc103.uct.ac.za srvcnthpc104.uct.ac.za srvcnthpc105.uct.ac.za srvcnthpc106.uct.ac.za srvcnthpc107.uct.ac.za srvcnthpc108.uct.ac.za srvcnthpc109.uct.ac.za srvcnthpc110.uct.ac.za srvcnthpc111.uct.ac.za srvcnthpc112.uct.ac.za srvcnthpc113.uct.ac.za srvcnthpc114.uct.ac.za srvcnthpc115.uct.ac.za srvcnthpc116.uct.ac.za srvcnthpc117.uct.ac.za srvcnthpc118.uct.ac.za srvcnthpc119.uct.ac.za srvcnthpc120.uct.ac.za srvcnthpc121.uct.ac.za srvcnthpc122.uct.ac.za srvcnthpc123.uct.ac.za srvcnthpc124.uct.ac.za srvcnthpc125.uct.ac.za srvcnthpc126.uct.ac.za